Lomitas – Overcoming His Fears

 Lomitas was as successful at stud as he was on the track.
 With his impeccable conformation and bloodlines, he was able to sire some wonderful and memorable sons and daughters.
 His first crop led him to become the leading freshman sire in Germany, and from this great start he never looked back.

 That first crop contained Belenus, winner of the German Derby and the Europa Preis, German 2000 Guineas winner Sumitas and Arlington Million winner Silvano.
-The latter was bred and raced by Gestut Fahrhof and travelled extensively.
+The latter was bred and raced by Gestut Fahrhof and traveled extensively.
 He won the G1 Singapore Cup and the G1 Queen Elizabeth II Cup in the Far East.
 He also won the Grosser Preis Der Wirtschaft on home soil, thus avenging his sire’s loss eight years earlier.
 Silvano is currently standing stud at Maine Chance Farm in South Africa to great acclaim.
 He was the Equus Champion sire there in 2013.

 Further crops sired by Lomitas had top notch stakes winner such as Championship Point, Veracity, Shalanaya (Prix de l’Opera), Blue Moon, Divisa, Liquido (German St. Leger), Molly Malone (Prix du Cadran), Meridiana (Italian Oaks), Quilanga, Sadowa (Italian 1000 Guineas), and the amazing Danedream.